ReubenAbrams/Chrubix/README.md

 If you don't own an ARM-based Chromebook, buy one.
 If you already own one, follow these simple instructions.
 1 Enter Developer Mode.
 * Turn your laptop off.
-Hold the ESC and Refresh keys then press the Power key.
+While holding the ESC and Refresh keys down, press the Power key.
 * The system will reboot and show the Recovery Mode screen.
 Press Control-D.
 * The system will boot and ask you to confirm.
 Press <Enter>.
 * At the next power-on screen, press Control-D.